Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Introduction

-For the upper bound, the goal is to convert a non-trivial link $L$ in $\tube^*$ to an unknot polygon as indicated in Fig.~\ref{fig1intro}A-E. Our approach takes advantage of the fact that all links that fit in $\tube^*$ are connected sums of 2-bridge links \cite{minsteptube}.
-It is known that 2-bridge links are 4-plats and therefore can be represented by 4-plat diagrams~\cite{BZ13}.
-The mathematical challenge for the upper bound is finding appropriate sub-embeddings (\emph{braid blocks}) to insert at specific insertion locations in order to simplify the link.
-Here we solve this by using the classification of 4-plats~\cite{BZ13, Schubert56} and by proving new results about 4-plat diagrams.
-Specifically, we establish that a 4-plat diagram of a 2-bridge link can always be unknotted by the insertion of a 4-braid diagram whose crossing number is bounded by the minimal crossing number of the link (see Theorem~\ref{thm:unknottinginsertion}).
-This result is of independent interest in knot theory.
-Then we show that analogous operations (one for each prime factor of $L$) can be performed on lattice links.
-The binomial term bounds the number of ways the insertion process on different initial embeddings could yield the same unknot polygon.
+The goal for the upper bound is to convert a non-trivial non-split link $L$ in $\tube^*$ to an unknot polygon.
+We show an example of such conversion in Figure~\ref{fig1intro}A-B. Our approach takes advantage of the fact that all links that fit in $\tube^*$ are connected sums of 2-bridge links \cite{minsteptube}.
+We prove new knot theory results that, in combination with properties of embeddings in $\tube^*$, allow us to find $f_L$ locations in an embedding of $L$, where one can insert $f_L$ polygon segments (blocks) and change the embedding into an unknot.
+The binomial term of the upper bound comes from bounding the number of ways the insertion process on different initial embeddings of $L$ could yield the same unknot polygon.

-For the lower bound, the goal is to convert an unknot polygon to an embedding of a non-trivial link $L$, as indicated by the insertion in Fig.~\ref{fig1intro}~F-G. A known result \cite{BEISS18}, given here in Proposition~\ref{prop:knotpattern}, provides suitable candidate sub-embeddings, called \emph{link patterns}, which can be inserted at predefined locations (\emph{2-sections}) to obtain an embedding of $L$.
-However, the lower bounds of \neweqref{mainrelation} and \neweqref{finalform} -- in particular the binomial coefficient and power-law term, respectively -- require that not only it be possible to insert the suitable link patterns, but that on average there must be \emph{many} locations (i.e.\ $O(n)$) where this can be done.
-In Theorem~\ref{thm:density_of_2strings-nonHam} we prove this result by establishing a \emph{pattern theorem} for unknot polygons in $\tube^*$, and showing that there is a positive density of 2-sections in all but exponentially few unknot polygons.

-In Section~\ref{sec:BackDef} we provide further background and definitions.
-Sections~\ref{sec:newupper} and~\ref{sec:newlower} present the new results related to the upper bound and the lower bound, respectively.
-These results are combined in Section~\ref{sec:proof} to prove Theorem~\ref{thm-bounds}.
-Consequences related to the size of the linked region and in particular how localized it is, are given in Section~\ref{sec:size}.
-The paper ends with a discussion in Section~\ref{sec:discussion}.
-Additional details and proofs are given in the Appendix.
+The goal for the lower bound is to convert an unknot polygon to an embedding of a non-trivial link $L$.
+This process is illustrated in Figure~\ref{fig1intro}{}{C-D}.
+Our approach takes advantage of the existence of a transfer matrix for polygons (regardless of knot type) in $\tube^*$.
+We use this, combined with properties of unknots in $\tube^*$, to establish a pattern theorem for unknots in $\tube^*$.
+From this, we can identify on the order of $\binom{n}{f_L}$ locations where $f_L$ polygon blocks can be inserted in an $n$-edge unknot polygon to convert it to an embedding of $L$ in $\tube^*$.